- Home Decorating

 - multicolored or denim confetti rugs

 - jute or sisal (just be aware that some of these types of rugs can be very scratchy!)

-Whatever the condition of your floor, the faux cowhide rug shown below is almost a must for any respectable western cowboy themed bedroom.
-It's made from durable synthetic materials and much larger than an actual hide.
+Whatever the condition of your floor, a faux cowhide rug is almost a must for any respectable western cowboy themed bedroom.
+This one is made from durable synthetic materials and much larger than an actual hide.

 - Paint the walls all of one color.

 - Paint the wall behind the bed an accent color and all other walls a neutral.

 - Apply a faux finish to all walls.

 - Create a painted border with stencils or stamps.

 - Paint approximately 6" wide vertical or horizontal stripes of varying colors on an accent wall.

 TIP: don't paint a room without painting a trial "swatch" on a wall or piece of foam core first!
 The color of a 30x30 swatch can look completely different than the color of a paint chip.
 Colors also change under different types of lighting (both natural and manmade) and when viewed on vertical versus horizontal surfaces.